-Edward O. DuBose was born in Atlanta Georgia, the third oldest of ten children to Carnell and Margie DuBose.
-Mr. DuBose received his early education through the Atlanta Public School system, graduating from Harper High School in June 1976.
-Mr. DuBose joined the United States Army on March 21, 1977, where he would go on to complete 21 years of honorable service, retiring March 21, 1998.
+Minister Edward O. DuBose was born in Atlanta Georgia, the third oldest of ten children to Carnell and Margie DuBose.
+Minister DuBose received his early education through the Atlanta Public School system, graduating from Harper High School in June 1976.
+He joined the United States Army on March 21, 1977, where he would go on to complete 21 years of honorable service, retiring March 21, 1998.

-Mr. DuBose has an Associate Degree in General Education, an Associate and Baccalaureate degree in Business Administration and a Masters Degree in Clinical Mental Health Counseling.
+He has an Associate Degree in General Education, an Associate and Baccalaureate degree in Business Administration and a Master’s Degree in Counseling and Psychology.

-In addition Mr. DuBose is a Licensed Professional Counselor, National Certified Counselor, Certified Anger Management Specialist, member of the National Board of Certified Counselors, and a member of the Licensed Professional Counselors Association of Georgia.
-Mr. DuBose is also registered as a Neutral with the Georgia Office of Dispute resolution and has received certificates in Civil as well as Family and Domestic Relations Mediation.
+In addition, Minister DuBose is a Licensed Professional Counselor, National Certified Counselor, Certified Anger Management Specialist, Certified Sex Offender Treatment Specialist, Certified Grief Recovery Specialist, and a member of the Licensed Professional Counselors Association of Georgia.
+He is also registered as a Neutral with the Georgia Office of Dispute resolution and has received certificates in Civil as well as Family and Domestic Relations Mediation.

-Mr. DuBose is the Owner of Everlasting Peace Counseling and Consulting services which provides in home counseling to at risk youth and families throughout the state of Georgia and Alabama.
+Minister DuBose is the Owner of Everlasting Peace Counseling and Support services which provide mental health counseling to at-risk youth and families throughout the state of Georgia and Alabama.

-Mr. DuBose made history again on February 21, 2009, during the meeting of the NAACP National Board of Directors in its Centennial year when he became the first Georgia State Conference NAACP President in its 69 year history to be elected to the NAACP National Board of Directors.
+He is the first Georgia State Conference NAACP President in its 69-year history to be elected to the NAACP National Board of Directors.

-A few of Mr. Edward DuBose many accomplishments include:
+A few of Minister Edward O. DuBose many accomplishments include:

-Successfully coordinated and conducted the largest protest march in Columbus Georgia History (MLK Holiday observance, January 2005) – rallying over 15,000 people to call for justice for the shooting death of Kenneth Walker.
+- Organized and lead the largest protest march in Columbus Georgia History (MLK Holiday observance, January 2005) – rallying over 15,000 people to call for justice for the shooting death of Kenneth Walker.

-Successful under his leadership in assisting Douglas County Georgia Branch NAACP in conducting the first protest March in the county in it’s history rallying over 5000 people which contributed to the freedom from prison of Genarlow Wilson in a National Case that became known as the Douglasville six.
+- Organized and led the Douglas County Georgia Branch NAACP in conducting the first protest March in the county history rallying over 5000 people which resulted in Genarlow Wilson being freed from prison in a National Case that became known as the Douglasville six.

-Mr. DuBose has received numerous awards for his work as a Civil Rights leader.
-Some of these awards include the following:
+Minister DuBose has received numerous awards for his work as a Civil Rights leader.
+Some of these awards include but are not limited to the following:

 - Selected by Columbus State University as the 2010 Dr Townsend Achievement award winner

-- Men’s Progressive Club Man of the Year award 2009
+- Named one of Georgia’s 16 most Influential Blacks in South Georgia 2010 Men’s Progressive Club Man of the Year award 2009

 - Cobb County Georgia Branch NAACP 2008 Presidents award,